spacepy/dbprocessing/docs/scripts.rst

 reprocessByProduct.py
 ---------------------
-.. program:: reprocessByProduct
+.. program:: reprocessByProduct.py

-Goes through the database and adds all the files that are a certain product and put then to the processqueue so that the next ProcessQueue -p will run them.
+Adds all database files of a particular product to the process queue so that the next :option:`ProcessQueue.py -p` will run them.

 This reprocessing script works and is used all the time; it's been tested much more heavily than the others and is used all the time for individual processing.

+.. option:: product

+   Add files of this product, ID or name.

 .. option:: -s <date>, --startDate <date>